oddbird/true/README.md

    npm install sass-true
    ```

-2. [Optional] Install the SASS implementation matching your project (if not already installed)
+2. [Optional] Install the Sass implementation matching your project (if not already installed)

    Either `node-sass`: